semeniuta/CarND-Traffic-Sign-Classifier-Project/WRITEUP.md

 The top 5 softmax probabilities for each web image are show in the following figure (green bar charts correspond to correctly classified images and red bar charts otherwise):

 ![alt text][WebImagesProbab]

+As can be seen from the last figure, in general, a correct prediction is characterized by more "certain" distribution of softmax probabilities, while failed prediction has less certainty.
+An odd exception is the wrongly classified stop sing.
+One possibility for this fail might be unbalance in the number of training images (690 for "Stop" and 1890 for "Priority road").
+Similar explanation might hold true also for wrong classification of "Children crossing" (480 training examples).
+The proportion of the area of the actual sign region seems to have a big influence on accuracy as well.